ManuSquall/DACHM-project/README.md

 * to create new phone operator
 * to list all phone operator created
-* to show caracteristic of each phone operator
+* to show characteristics of each phone operator
 * to update/ modify each phone operator
 * to add index for any operator
 ___________________________________________________